Do American Express points expire? Here’s how to avoid losing your points

 Where you can run into trouble is if you want to cancel a card, perhaps because you don’t want to pay a big annual fee.
 If you don’t have another Amex Membership Rewards earning card and you cancel, you’ll lose all your points for good.
 However, you may be eligible for a 30-day grace period to use your Amex points after you cancel if you have other Amex cards open.

 For example, suppose you have The Platinum Card® from American Express, but decide it’s not worth paying the $550 annual fee (see rates & fees) because you’re not able to make the most of the benefits.
 If you cancel and don’t have another Amex Membership Rewards card (like the American Express® Gold Card), you’ll lose all the points you’ve accumulated.

 Unfortunately, you can’t work around this by transferring your Amex points to a spouse or anyone else with an Amex Membership Rewards points account.
-Here’s what you can do.
+Here are some things you can do.

 If avoiding an annual fee altogether is your goal, a couple of Amex Membership Rewards cards have no annual fee: